Closed Systems of Invertible Maps: Various Closures

 \section{Various Closures}

-The following result shows us how the various class and closure operators that we have seen above relate and thus we will be able to determine a lot of information about the relationships between various types of closure.
+The following result shows us how the various class and closure operators that we have seen above relate and thus we will be able to determine information about the relationships between various types of closure.

 \begin{thm} $KK=K$, $SS=S$, $CC=C$, $C_\Delta C_\Delta=C_\Delta$, $SC=CS$, $KC=CK$, $C_\Delta K=KC_\Delta$, $C_\Delta S=SC_\Delta$ and $SK=KS$. \end{thm} Proof: The $K$ and $S$ operators are idempotent as a simple implication of the definitions.
 The $C$ and $C_\Delta$ operators are idempotent because they are algebraic closure operations.